 As mentioned above, your ozonator requires a check valve that will stop the backflow of water into the device.
 This could potentially destroy the ozonator.
-Often the valve is built in but some other times it may have to be installed separately.
+Often the valve is built-in, but some other times, it may have to be installed separately.

 To install it separately, cut through the tube leading to the jet tubing.
-Insert the valve and then secure in place using the clamps.
+Insert the valve and then secure it in place using the clamps.